Tornado outbreak sequence of May 4–10, 1933: Tompkinsville–Sewell–Cundiff–Russell Springs, Kentucky

 A tornado family killed 16 people and destroyed 60 homes in Tompkinsville, striking the southern portion of the city and devastating African-American communities.
 Bodies were found 100 yd away, and the swath of damage was 1/4 mi wide.
 Farther northeast, the tornado killed two more people, at Sewell.
 Across Monroe County 50 injuries were reported.
 The tornado may have weakened as it headed northeastward, causing two injuries in Cumberland County and two more deaths near Cundiff in Adair County.
 Afterward, the tornado restrengthened and widened to 1 mi as it neared Russell Springs.
 The tornado passed within 1/2 mi of downtown Russell Springs, leveling 100 or more homes on the southeastern edge of town.
 At least 14 and possibly as many as 20 fatalities occurred in or near Russell Springs.
 Outside Russell Springs, chickens were reportedly left featherless.
 At least 87 people were injured and losses totaled $245,000.
 As many as 100 injuries may have occurred in Russell County alone.
-The tornado was the third-deadliest Kentucky tornado on record, behind one in 1917, with 65 deaths, and another in 1890, with 76 deaths.
-The 1974 tornado in Brandenburg was the fourth deadliest, with 28 deaths.
+At that time, this tornado was the third-deadliest on record in the Commonwealth of Kentucky after the Louisville tornado of 1890, which took 76 lives, and the Fulton County-Bondurant tornado of 1917 when 65 people were killed.
+However, after 58 people were killed during the Western Kentucky tornado of 2021, this tornado would become the fourth-deadliest on record.